AEBilgrau/correlateR/README.md

 correlateR
 ==========
+#### General purpose correlation and covariance estimation
 [![Build Status](https://api.travis-ci.org/AEBilgrau/correlateR.svg?branch=master)](https://travis-ci.org/AEBilgrau/correlateR)

-The R-package `correlateR` features fast, robust, and efficient (as well as inefficient) marginal, partial, semi-partial correlations and covariances of arbitrary conditional order.
+The R-package `correlateR` is planned to be a comprehensive resource of functions related to correlations and covariances.
+It features fast, robust, and efficient (as well as inefficient) marginal, partial, semi-partial correlations and covariances of arbitrary conditional order.
 A good discussion and explanation of marginal (unconditioned), partial, and semi-partial (or, part) correlations can be found [here.](http://luna.cas.usf.edu/~mbrannic/files/regression/Partial.html) Another good resource is found [here.](http://www.johndcook.com/blog/2008/11/05/how-to-calculate-pearson-correlation-accurately/)

 The package is designed to perform well in both high and low dimensional cases as well as both on dense and sparse matrices.